- Office of the Registrar

 Honors: Cords for Honor bachelor's candidates (cum laude, magna cum laude, summa cum laude) will be distributed as you line up.
 They are to be worn pinned to the left shoulder seam.

-Dress: All graduates will wear an Academic Gown and a Mortar Board (without personal accessories or messages).
+Dress: All graduates will wear a formal Academic Gown and a Mortar Board.
 All tassels should be worn on the right and will be shifted to the left together, except for master's candidates who will wear their tassel on the left the entire ceremony.
 Casual wear is not appropriate.
 Graduates may not wear jewelry or flowers on the gown and may not carry a purse or camera.
 There will be no secure place to leave valuables during the ceremony.
 Pin car keys to the inside of the gown if necessary.
-Female candidates for the associate and bachelors degrees should have white collars in their gown packets.
-All Master’s candidates will have hoods instead of collars, which they will carry on the right arm so they can be hooded during the ceremony.
+Female candidates for the bachelors degrees should have white collars in their gown packets.
+All Master’s candidates will have hoods instead of collars, which they will carry on the left arm so they can be hooded during the ceremony.
 The hoods will be issued by the Bookstore.

-Hood for Master's Candidates: You will walk on stage with your hood draped over your right arm (further instructions will be given as you line up prior to the ceremony).
+Hood for Master's Candidates: You will walk on stage with your hood draped over your left arm (further instructions will be given as you line up prior to the ceremony).
 You will receive your diploma in your left hand and shake the Regent's hand with your right hand.
 You will then move to the Interim Graduate Dean, Dr. Matthew Capps, who will remove the hood from your arm.
-At that moment you should turn to face the audience.
+At that moment you should turn to face the audience of graduates seated on the floor.
 Dr. Capps will then place the hood over your head and fix the back of the hood appropriately.
 If you are quite tall, please flex your knees a bit to assist with the hooding after Dr. Capps takes your hood from you.
-When complete, Dr. Capps will say "Congratulations" and you should turn to your right and proceed to shake the President's hand.
+When complete, Dr. Capps will say "Congratulations!" and you should turn to your right and proceed to shake the President's hand.
 The photograph with the President is candid, so you do not have to stop to pose for that photo.

-Military Honor Cord: If you are a veteran of the U.S. military, or currently serving on active duty, we would like to recognize your service to our country by providing a red, white, and blue military honor cord for you to wear with your commencement regalia.
+If you are a veteran of the U.S. military, or currently serving on active duty, we would like to recognize your service to our country by providing a red, white, and blue military honor cord for you to wear with your commencement regalia.
 To pick up your military honor cord, please bring your photo I.D. and stop by the MSU V.A.
-Office in Hardin South, room 100A, and see Kim Long, Veterans Advisor, by 5:00 p.m., November 13.
+Office in Hardin South, room 100A, and see Kim Long, Veterans Advisor, by 5:00 p.m., May 12.
 If you are not currently using your military benefits at MSU, please bring a copy of your DD214 with you.
 If you have questions, or are a distance education student, please call Kim Long at 940-397-4306.

 If you have any other questions, please contact the Office of the Registrar at (940) 397-4116.